 Why is My Network Not Showing Up?

 It is possible that your TV does not show up in the network list because it is too far from the router.
-In this case, you will have to buy a wireless repeater or a WiFi extender that allows you to extend your network range and then connect it with your TV.
+In this case, you will have to buy a wireless repeater or a WiFi extender to extend your network range and then connect it to your TV.

 How to Reset WiFi on LG Smart TV?